louisremi/jquery.transform.js/README.md

 Relative animations
 -------------------

-Relative animations are possible by prepending "+=" at the end of the transform string.
+Relative animations are possible by prepending "+=" to the transform string.

     $(elem).css('transform', 'rotate(45deg)');
     // using the following syntax, elem will always rotate 90deg anticlockwise